 Please note that all prices shown are estimates only.
 These example prices are intended to show an approximate cost and are not final costed quotes.
 Contact us for a tailored quote.

-A round trip from Luton airport to Paris Le Bourget, in an aircraft chartered for one night, can cost between £6,200 and £8,200:
+A round trip from JFK airport to Philadelphia International Airport, in an aircraft chartered for one night, can cost between $7,700 and $10,200:

-A round trip from Luton airport to Nice, in an aircraft chartered for two nights, can cost between £9,500 and £24,000:
+A round trip from San Francisco International airport to Los Angeles, in an aircraft chartered for two nights, can cost between $11,800 and $30,900:

-A round trip from Luton airport to Teterboro, New York, in an aircraft chartered for three nights, can cost between £60,000 and £120,000:
+A round trip from Teterboro, New York to Luton airport, in an aircraft chartered for three nights, can cost between $77,000 and $140,000:

 It’s important to understand what’s included in your private jet charter quote.
 Although a reputable private jet charter company will talk you through your options and the associated costs to keep you on budget, we have provided a list of what you typically get included in the price: